Raymond Firth: Academic career

 During the Second World War, Firth worked for British naval intelligence, primarily writing and editing the four volumes of the Naval Intelligence Division Geographical Handbook Series that concerned the Pacific Islands.
 During this period, Firth was based in Cambridge, where the LSE had its wartime home.
+In November 1940, Firth and his wife were passengers to Britain on the RMS Rangitiki when its convoy was attacked in the Atlantic ocean by the German pocket battleship Admiral Scheer.
+Rangitiki and most other ships in Convoy HX 84 escaped thanks to the actions of escort Captain Edward Fegen, commander of HMS Jervis Bay, who sacrificed himself and his ship to give the merchant ships the time to get away.

 Firth succeeded Malinowski as Professor of Social Anthropology at LSE in 1944, and he remained at the School for the next 24 years.
 From 1948 to 1952, he was a member of the Academic Advisory Committee of the then-fledgling Australian National University in Canberra, Australia, along with Howard Florey (co-developer of medicinal penicillin), Mark Oliphant (a nuclear physicist who worked on the Manhattan Project), and Keith Hancock (Chichele Professor of Economic History at Oxford).
 Firth was particularly focused on the creation of the university's Research School of Pacific (and Asian) Studies.

 He returned to Tikopia on research visits several times, although as travel and fieldwork requirements became more burdensome he focused on family and kinship relationships in working- and middle-class London.

 Firth left LSE in 1968, when he took up a year's appointment as Professor of Pacific Anthropology at the University of Hawaiʻi.
 There followed visiting professorships at British Columbia (1969), Cornell (1970), Chicago (1970–71), the Graduate School of the City University of New York (1971) and UC Davis (1974).
 The second festschrift published in his honour described him as 'perhaps the greatest living teacher of anthropology today'.